drtorq/bio/README.md

-# Dr. Torq bio
+# Dr. Torq bio repository
 drtorq - bio
-This project shares a bit about me and my tech interests.
+This repository shares a bit about me and my tech interests.